-- b.
-Students should dress modestly in clothing which is neat in appearance, in good repair, and appropriate to their gender. - c.
+- c.
 Sleepwear should be worn only in places of residence. - d.
 Clothing must be worn in a way to prevent the exposure of underwear. - e.
 Hairstyles and piercings reflect upon the individual; therefore, they should be modest, neat, and attractive without purposefully being distractive or solely attempting to draw attention to the individual. - h.
-Any lettering or advertisement on clothing should be appropriate and inline with the mission and expectations of the University. - The standard of dress for chapel services can be "upscale" or casual.
-T-shirts and dress shorts can be worn, as well as clean athletic wear supplied by the University.
+Any lettering or advertisement on clothing should be appropriate and inline with the mission and expectations of the University. - i.
+The standard of dress for chapel services can be "upscale" or casual. - T-shirts and dress shorts can be worn, as well as clean athletic wear supplied by the University.
 Practice wear or workout clothing should not be worn to chapel directly after use.
 The following items are prohibited: bandanas, hoods, headphones/ear buds, or any other item that may be deemed as being distracting to the chapel speaker or others in attendance. - j.
 Some special campus events may require a more semi-formal attire (e.g., slacks/khakis and collared shirts and dresses).
 These events could include: Convocation; Baccalaureate; Commencement; and any University sponsored banquet held on or off campus.